zhang-xiaoru/zhang-xiaoru.github.io/_projects/bayesian.md

 * TC_CAR: Travel cost associated with car
 * TC_TR: Travel cost associated with public transit
 * TT_TR: Total travel time in car
-* OVTTRDI: Overvechical transportation time in public transit per distance
+* OVTTRDI: Over vehicle transportation time in public transit per distance
-* NUMVEH: Number of vechos within household
+* NUMVEH: Number of vehicle within household
 * INCOME: Annual household income

-The response varaible we wish to predict with the model is
+The response variable we wish to predict with the model is
 * Commuting choice: 1 for driving; 0 for public transit

-We wish to investige the grouping effect of household income on family level prediction variables such as number of car own.
+We wish to ingestive the grouping effect of household income on family level prediction variables such as number of car own.
 The income group is set up with the following descriptive table.
 Low income $\leq$ \\$50000; Medium income \\$50001-\\$1000000; High income $>$ \\$100000.

 |Mode |  Low          | Medium        |         High |
 |:--- | :-----------: |:-------------:|-------------:|